Italy in May is gorgeous. It’s a beautiful time to visit almost anywhere in Italy. In some places, it’s the best time to visit.

 Yes, the Dolomites can receive snow in May, especially at higher elevations.
 The ski season ends in early- to mid-April, and the lifts open for the summer season in mid-May.
 Often trails are still covered in snow during May.

 Yes!
-While you’ll find more crowds than earlier months of the year, the city is buzzing with energy that comes with sunshine and warmer temperatures.
+While you’ll find more crowds in Rome than in earlier months of the year, the city is buzzing with energy that comes with sunshine and warmer temperatures.
 Visit outdoor museums (like the Roman Forum), have aperitivo at a sidewalk cafe, and enjoy the Eternal City in one of its most beautiful months.

 Rome experiences temperatures that range from highs around 70°F (21°C) and lows around 47°F (8°C).
 You’ll probably be comfortable in summer clothing during sunny days, but have a jacket for the evening chill.